marcelkalveram/awesome-product-engineer/README.md

 - ["How to work better with Product, as an Engineer" with Ebi Atawodi](https://youtu.be/f4AGAeVe2Jw?feature=shared) - On how to get product and engineering to operate as one team.
 - ["Why become a Product Engineer?" on Y Combinator Root Access](https://youtu.be/pQ9gtaGd-Os?feature=shared) - Two YC founders on what it means to be a Product Engineer.
-- ["Decoding Product Engineering" by ePilot Tech](https://www.youtube.com/watch?v=LVOkpCPCTgs) - A discussion on the mindset shift from traditional Software Engineers to modern Product Engineers
+- ["Decoding Product Engineering" by ePilot Tech](https://www.youtube.com/watch?v=LVOkpCPCTgs) - A discussion on the mindset shift from traditional Software Engineers to modern Product Engineers.
 - ["Matt Swanson - The Product Engineer" on IndieRails](https://www.indierails.com/61) - Matt Swanson shares insights on product engineering, SaaS growth, AI tools, and publishing technical content.
 - [The Product Engineer Podcast](https://open.spotify.com/show/1uuFKctzUiyo7gPadMqVhZ) - A place where Product Engineers talk about their strategies, tools and technologies.